FusionAuth/fusionauth-site/DocsDevREADME.md

 - For field names, use double quotes: "Login Identifier Attribute".
 - For values, use back ticks: `userPrincipalName`.
 - If appropriate, use tags.
 Here are the following tag types.
 They are separated with spaces.
 These are freeform, so feel free to add multiple and choose what works.
-- All references to `stackoverflow.com` should be updated and direct to the community forum at `https://fusionauth.io/community/forum/`
 -- `client-<langname>` if the post refers to a specific language we have a client library for (use `client-javascript` for JS even though our client lib is typescript).
 These show up on the client libraries page.
 -- `tutorial` for tutorials.
 These show up on the tutorial page.
 -- `tutorial-<langname>`, `tutorial-<framework>` for a tutorial in a specific language or framework.